CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Jul 31, 2025

 One often-overlooked factor in the buy-now-or-wait decision is the opportunity cost of continued renting.
 Every month of rent payments represents money that could have been building equity through homeownership.
 Chestnut’s refinancing services can help homeowners optimize their mortgages as rates change, providing flexibility that renters don’t have.
 (Chestnut Mortgage)

-An increase in housing inventory is anticipated in 2025, which could reduce the urgency for buyers to make quick decisions.
-(Nevada County Mortgage) However, if rates do decline significantly in 2026, increased buyer competition could offset inventory gains.
+Housing inventory has been gradually increasing through 2026, which could reduce the urgency for buyers to make quick decisions.
+(NAR) However, if rates decline significantly in 2027, increased buyer competition could offset inventory gains.

 Purchasing now doesn’t lock you into current rates permanently.
 Chestnut’s refinancing services can help homeowners take advantage of rate declines when they occur.
 (Chestnut Mortgage) Refinancing from a higher rate to a lower rate can provide substantial savings - for example, dropping from 4.5% to 3.5% on a $300,000 loan saves $200 monthly or $72,000 over 30 years.
 (Chestnut Mortgage)